 18 American Customs That Foreigners Find Weird

 American culture has its unique quirks that often surprise visitors from other countries.
 From annual traditions like the turkey pardon to the everyday habit of wearing shoes indoors, these customs can seem strange to those who aren’t familiar with them.
-Let’s explore some of these distinctive American habits and why they might seem odd to someone from another country.
+Letโs have a look at some of these distinctive American habits (some that I’ve experienced myself) and why they might seem odd to someone from another country.

 1. Turkey Pardon